chisel/steroids-template/README.md

 # Development

-All the components of this server infrastructure are divided into two categories: Services and Routers.
+Steroids introduces two new components to work with: Services and Routers.

 ## Services